best

 What Actually Works for Home Assistant in 2026

-Matter devices that work today:
+Matter / local devices that work today:

-Thread border routers you likely own:
+Thread border routers you may already own:

 Avoid for local-first: